What is the best grow light setup for seedlings and clones?

 Fluorescent seedling lights are not a good solution

 Indoor growers used fluorescent grow lights in the past because of their low wattage.
-However LED seedling grow lights are now 3 x times more efficient, cheaper to buy and to run.
+However LED seedling grow lights are now 3 x times more efficient and cheaper to buy & to run.
 Fluorescents also contained mercury and required regular replacement.
 Fluorescent lights are very bad for the environment and are being phased out in most countries.

 HID seedling lights will heat stress your plants